-But not all of us will receive that chance.
-Sometimes we won’t meet our sick friend until after their diagnosis, and that pivotal moment will be a thing of the past.
-Or perhaps we will enter their lives a decade or two passed diagnosis, and find ourselves struggling to understand not only the illness, but also the highs and lows of the intervening years.
+Not all of us will receive that chance.
+Sometimes we won’t meet our sick friends until after their diagnosis, and that pivotal moment will be a thing of the past.
+Perhaps we will enter their lives even a decade or two past diagnosis, and find ourselves struggling to understand not only the illness but also the highs and lows of the intervening years.

-In these cases it’s easy to feel as though we have a lifetime of catching up to do.
-And yet there’s no glory or shame with either of these scenarios.
+In these cases, it’s easy to feel as though we have a lifetime of catching up to do.
+Yet there’s no glory or shame with either of these scenarios.
 Both have their burdens and their joys.

 There’s nothing quite like the moment of diagnosis – life is torn up, shaken wildly, and returned upside-down and back to front.
-It can be a moment of shock for our loved one, when horror overcomes propriety and the world begins to crumble.
-It can also be a quiet moment of realization and relief, in which our loved one is finally allowed to place their pain into labelled boxes, and on the surface, life appears to go on.
+It can be a moment of shock for our loved ones when horror overcomes propriety and the world begins to crumble.
+It can also be a quiet moment of realization and relief in which our loved one is finally allowed to place their pain into labeled boxes and – on the surface – life appears to go on.

 We must remember that it is not up to us to judge our family member’s diagnosis.
 No ideal scenario exists.
 There is no prize for heartbreak.

-Perhaps our loved one seems too blasé about their diagnosis, too over-the-top, too distraught.
+Perhaps our loved ones seems too blasé about their diagnosis, too over-the-top, maybe too distraught.
 Maybe they are refusing to accept help – and that leaves us feeling helpless and annoyed.
-Or what if they are denying their diagnosis altogether?
-In this situation, do we really feel as inclined to remember that their response is valid?
+What if they are denying their diagnosis altogether?
+(In this situation, do we feel as inclined to remember that their response is valid?)

-There is no room for judgement in a diagnosis.
+There is no room for judgment in a diagnosis.

 How can we dare to suggest that one person’s diagnosis story is superior to another’s, or that our sick family member is responding wrongly?

-Of course some reactions are healthier than others, just as clinging to God is far better than turning away from Him, but is it really our role to judge our chronically ill loved one – to resent an undramatic diagnosis or secretly bridle at a ‘selfish’ response?
+Of course, some reactions are healthier than others (just as clinging to God is far better than turning away from Him), but is it our role to judge our chronically-ill loved one – to resent an undramatic diagnosis or secretly bridle at a ‘selfish’ response?

-Let us not look at our loved one’s diagnosis, or at our loved ones, with critical eyes.
-It’s easy to do, but we are called to love – and love leaves no room for judgement.
+Let us not look at our loved one’s diagnosis – or our loved ones – with critical eyes.
+It’s easy to do, but we are called to love – and love leaves no room for judgment.

-Let’s also not look back at our own responses with critical eyes.
-It’s easy to feel that we ought to have been stronger, wiser, more supportive, less critical – and perhaps we could have!
-But just as our sick family member isn’t perfect, neither are we.
+Let’s also not look back at our responses with critical eyes.
+It’s easy to feel that we ought to have been stronger, wiser, more supportive, less critical – and perhaps we could have been!
+Just as our sick family member isn’t perfect, neither are we.
 In diagnosis, we have the unique opportunity to embrace vulnerability, turn to our Savior, and ask Him to be everything we are not.